mrciolino/wiki-backup/timeline.md

 - The Githyanki Empire falls.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.
-- Spoops crashes the value of Bombcoin to 0, a newly bankrupt Zeus challenges him to a duel.
 - Zeus travels to the Illithid flagship to kill the Prophet of Profit.
 Weakened from his duel with Spoops, Zeus' mind is vulnerable to Illithid actions and they convert him into a dark god.
 The new Zeus turns into a floating head with tentacles, and can conjure physical memories as well as erase them permanently.
 - Zeus' soul is freed, the Prophet of Profit turns back into Gilthur, and the Illithid Emperor is defeated.
 - Overcoming the strongest opponents and obstacles, the Low Bar Brawlers usher in a new age of godlike beings taking control on Mardun.